NEW ISPP JOURNAL

 further commended for taking the matter many steps further in the launch of

-this journal, Food Security - the
+Food Security - the

 science, sociology and economics of food production and access to food.